Skip to content

 Religion

 • Replace church with a place of worship.
-Replace a priest or preacher with a religious leader, officiant or celebrant.
-Replace religious ceremony with civil ceremony or ritual.
+Replace a priest or preacher with a religious leader, officiant, or celebrant.
+Replace religious ceremony with just ceremony or ritual.

 • Update your images to include iconic traditions of different religions, such as people wearing the Jewish yarmulke or the application of henna during Hindu weddings.